 Feast Design Co.
 Principles

-- We are the best at creating food blogs, and we partner only with the best to provide that
+- Our customers are food bloggers and we are the best at creating food blogs, we will only partner with the best to provide that

 - The value we deliver must exceed what we charge for our target customers

 - Our target customers are not one-time theme purchases, but life-long partners to whom we provide constant value in return for services that enable them to run the best food blogs in the world